SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 <my-component></my-component>
 ```

+The `tag`, as defined in `metadata`, is sometimes also referred to as the "pure tag", meaning it is not suffixed.
+See [Scoping](../2-advanced/03-scoping.md) for more on using a suffix with tag names.

 ### Properties

 #### Properties are managed state

-For each property, defined in metadata, a getter/setter pair will be automatically created on your component's prototype for that property.
+The framework will create a getter/setter pair on your component's prototype for each property, defined in metadata.

-Example:
+For example, after setting this metadata configuration:

 ```js
 metadata: {